 Science has confirmed that climate change is real and not just a myth.
-The world temperature is increasing every day, and the world is more than warmer than the preindustrial level (World Bank, 2013).
+The world temperature is increasing every day and the world is more than 0.8°C warmer than the pre-industrial level (World Bank, 2013).
 Climate change has caused regular droughts, sea level rise, and river erosion in South Asia.
 Additionally, as a result of global warming, the intensity of saline intrusion into farmlands in coastal areas is increasing.
 Agriculture and natural resources are extremely important to South Asian nations.
 As a result of the rising temperature, the expected climate for agricultural output is disrupted, which has an impact on it.
 Agriculture employment is therefore impacted by agricultural production.
-In addition, climate change results in both heavy and irregular rainfall, and in south Asia, the severity and frequency of floods and flash floods have already increased.
-Employment in agriculture is impacted by unpredictable rainfall since agriculture output depends on expected rainfall and the necessary amount of rain to increase overall production.
+In addition, climate change results in both heavy and irregular rainfall, and in South Asia, the severity and frequency of floods and flash floods have already increased.
+Employment in agriculture is impacted by unpredictable rainfall since agriculture output depends on expected rainfall and the necessary amount of rain to increase overall production in agricultural production.

-Since climate change and global inequality remain the foremost problems in the 21st century, we must tackle them with the utmost sincerity.
+Since climate change and global inequality remain the foremost problems in the 21st century, we must tackle them with utmost sincerity.
 Moreover, being a junction of developing countries, South Asia needs special treatment for adaptation and mitigation policies.
-Because, like other developing countries, the agricultural sector in South Asian countries dominates its leading economic indicators.
-So, to keep agriculture production growing, farmers have to follow the adaptation method to mitigate the effects of climate change.
+Because as like other developing countries, the agricultural sector in South Asian countries dominates its leading economic indicators.
+So, to keep agriculture production growing, farmers have to follow the adaptation method to mitigate the effect of climate change.
 The two methods that are most frequently used to combat climate change are locally led adaptation (LLA) and nature-based solutions (NbS).
-LLA is the framework for collaboration among the various stakeholders, including governments, donors, civil society organizations, and private sector organizations, to identify, prioritize, plan, carry out, assess, and learn from adaptation measures to combat climate change.
-NbS is on the other side, reducing carbon emissions by planting diverse mangrove trees, shifting from using fossil fuels to renewables, and improving ecofriendly technology.
+LLA is the framework for collaboration among the various stakeholders, including governments, donors, civil society organizations, and private sector organizations, to identify, prioritize, plan, conduct out, assess, and learn from adaptation measures to combat climate change.
+NbS is on the other side reducing carbon emissions by planting diverse mangrove trees, shifting from using fossil fuels to renewables, and improving eco-friendly technology.
+Therefore, the finding of the result emphasizes taking more climate adaptation measures as this study has established the long-run negative impact of climate change on agriculture.